 Whilst we know that conversions have increased through omitted search terms, the conversion rate on them is much lower than the recorded search term conversion rate.
 This is because, we can’t see what is being triggered, therefore we can’t negate any irrelevant queries that are draining our budget and impacting our conversion rate.
 As more traffic and spend is driven through these omitted search terms, paired with the inability to optimise and manage these queries, we will continue to see poorer conversion rates and higher CPAs.

-In summary, the changes that Google has implemented is bad news for PPC managers.
+In summary, the changes that Google has implemented are bad news for PPC managers.
 As we have seen from the data above, we have lost a lot of visibility on the search terms that are triggering our ads to show.
-In some cases, half of the traffic that is being driven through our PPC account is invisible to us and we need to trust that Google is spending budget in the right way.
-Not only this, but in some cases up to 70% of spend is being spent through these omitted search terms, meaning that we do not know where £7 in every £10 is being spent.
+In some cases, half of the traffic that is being driven through our PPC account is invisible to us and we need to trust that Google is spending the budget in the right way.
+Not only this but in some cases up to 70% of spend is being spent through these omitted search terms, meaning that we do not know where £7 in every £10 is being spent.

 If Google doesn’t reverse this, the future of paid search as we currently know it is worrying.
 We will continue to lose visibility and control over users’ search terms and we will no longer be able to build out accounts in the way that we have for many years.
 Furthermore, we’ll continue to lose visibility on irrelevant search terms and we won’t be able to negate these to save our budget.

 PPC managers will have to adapt to this change, but with a lack of visibility on the omitted search terms, what can we do?
 One option is to build thorough negative keyword lists from the keyword planner.
 Run keyword research using the Google keyword planner, specifically looking at queries that would trigger your ads to show but may not be recorded as search terms.
-Queries that you would not want to appear for, build out in a negative list and apply it to the campaigns and ad groups.
-Essentially, we’re trying to pre-empt any queries which may be categorised as omitted and doing what we would normally in a usual search term report.
+Queries that you would not want to appear for, build out in a negative list, and apply it to the campaigns and ad groups.
+Essentially, we’re trying to pre-empt any queries which may be categorised as omitted and doing what we would normally do in a usual search term report.

 Having said this, it seems like this is the next step as Google prepares us for keyword-less paid search.
 We’ve already seen the introduction of Smart Campaigns and Google has recently recommended that we give broad match keywords another shot.
 It appears that Google wants us to trust their algorithm more, use smart bidding strategies and let them find the most relevant users for us based on their browsing habits and behaviours.